 As part of the first stages of the Milwaukee Art Museum’s re-installation, the Lower Level of the Collection is going through some changes.
 If you haven’t yet done so, go see curator Mel Buchanan and librarian Heather Winter’s 125th anniversary exhibition, which ends with a beautiful rendition of what the Milwaukee Art Museum will look like in the future.
 Read on for highlights of Chipstone’s collections in the Museum.

 As is evident from other blog posts, as well as our partnership with the Milwaukee Art Museum, the Chipstone Foundation strongly believes in collaboration.
 Chipstone’s latest collaboration is with artist, teacher and native Milwaukeean Fondé Bridges.
-Bridges has been an … Continue reading

 When we last left off, Charlotte Partridge was the curator of the Layton Art Gallery, which was located on the northeast corner of North Jefferson street and Mason street.
 In 1957 the Layton Art Collection joined the Milwaukee Art Institute in the new War Memorial building.
 Three figures are key to the Layton Art Collection during this third period: Edward Dwight, Tracy Atkinson and Frederick Vogel III.

 Last month, I wrote about the first part of the exhibition The Layton Art Collection: 1888-2013.
 I introduced the great Milwaukee businessman and art patron Frederick Layton, and touched upon the founding of the Layton Art Gallery.
 The first section ends with the death of Frederick Layton.